bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 11°
-- Mostly Cloudy
+- Overcast
 - 79% humidity
-- 6 mph wind
+- 7 mph wind
-- 83% cloud cover
+- 94% cloud cover
 - 55 AQI 🟨
 - About 8.3 inches of snow on the ground
+- 0.03 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>